VadiksMoniks/System_of_electronic_document_circulation/README.md

   - jQuery and AJAX for asynchronous requests
   - HTML and CSS
   - MySQL
-  - PHPMailer for mail notification
+  - PHPMailer for mail notification.
 Description:
   This project implements a simple DCM-system with options such ass creating, storing, downloading and deleting files.
   This project has such classes: